 Preparations before the appointment

-- Advice on the day of the procedure: Come to the appointment without makeup or skincare products.
-Wear easy-to-remove clothing and bring your passport (some clinics require identification).
+- Advice on the day of the procedure: come without makeup or skincare products, wear easy-to-change clothing, and bring your passport (some clinics require identification).

 The general process for visiting a Korean dermatology clinic is as follows:

-- Filling out a questionnaire: This includes basic information, allergy history, previous cosmetic procedures, and any medications you are currently taking.
-If you don’t understand the Korean language, a translator will assist you.
+- Filling out a questionnaire: This includes basic information, allergy history, previous cosmetic procedures, and current medications.
+If you don’t understand the Korean, a translator will assist you.

-- Skin examination: The clinic will usually use a skin analysis device such as VISIA to conduct a thorough check-up before the doctor develops a treatment plan.
+- Skin examination: The clinic will usually use a skin analysis device like VISIA to conduct a thorough check-up before the doctor develops a treatment plan.

-- Consultation with a doctor: The doctor will recommend suitable treatments based on your needs and the results of the examination.
-This is the perfect time to ask any questions you may have and to clarify any concerns.
+- Consultation with a doctor: Based on your needs and the examination results, the doctor will recommend suitable treatments.
+This is the perfect time to ask any questions and clarify any concerns.

-- Confirming the treatment plan and fees: The treatment and costs should be confirmed by both parties before starting the procedure; there should be no additional charges after the treatment.
+- Confirming the treatment plan and fees: The treatment should only begin after both parties have agreed on the details and prices; there should be no additional charges after the procedure.

 - Treatment duration: Depending on the procedure, it can range from 20 minutes to 2 hours.